nus-cs2113-AY2324S2/ip/docs/README.md

 | `find <KEYWORD>`                                              | Finds tasks by keyword.                        |
 | `bye`                                                         | Exits the application.                         |
 | `command`                                                     | Lists all possible commands that Lovie can do. |

-## OOP Concepts in Lovie

-Lovie utilizes several OOP concepts, including:

-- **Encapsulation**: By keeping `Task` and its subclasses' details private and exposing operations through public methods.
-- **Inheritance**: `Todo`, `Deadline`, and `Event` classes extend the `Task` class, inheriting its properties and methods.
-Additionally, the `LovieException` class extends the `Exception` class.
-- **Polymorphism**: Methods such as `getDescription()` and `getTimespan()` are implemented differently in `Task` subclasses to accommodate their specific behaviors.
-- **Abstraction**: The `Task` class provides a generic representation of a task, while its concrete subclasses provide specific implementations.
-It has generic methods and flow to represent a more generalized idea of every kind of task.

 ## Contributing